tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_activity.md

 * [Step 7: tags object](pubapis_openapi_step7_tags_object.html)
 * [Step 8: externalDocs object](pubapis_openapi_step8_externaldocs_object.html)

-Note that the Sunrise and sunset times API doesn't require authorization, so you can skip [Step 6: security object](pubapis_openapi_step6_security_object.html).

-## Make sure your spec validates

 Validate your specification document in the [Swagger Editor](https://swagger.io/swagger-editor/).
 Execute a request to make sure it's working correctly.

 {% include random_ad2.html %}

-## Check your spec against mine

-If you get stuck or want to compare your spec with mine, see the specification document for the Sunrise and Sunset API here:  [https://idratherbewriting.com/learnapidoc/assets/files/swagger-sunrise-sunset/openapi_sunrise_sunset.yml](https://idratherbewriting.com/learnapidoc/assets/files/swagger-sunrise-sunset/openapi_sunrise_sunset.yml).

-{: .tip}
-You can use this OpenAPI specification document when working through the [Swagger UI activity](pubapis_swaggerui.html#create_swaggerui).

-To see the Sunrise and Sunset specification document rendered by Swagger UI, just go to the [Swagger UI Demo](https://idratherbewriting.com/learnapidoc/assets/files/swagger/) and paste in the link to the `openapi_sunrise_sunset.yml` file into the **Explore** box.